-COVID-19 prevented or obstructed normal face-to-face ARC KSS co-produced a set of guidelines aimed at psychological therapeutic meetings.
-As a result many practitioners in mental health, education and social care therapists switched to online meetings which changed settings.
-The guidelines help practitioners and their the dynamics of the relationship between therapist and organisations better support parents and their children client.
-As the period of lockdowns ended ARC KSS funded accessing online services.
-They are broadly applicable to a study looking at how therapy would function moving any service offering online therapeutic meetings, such as forward.
-The study named "Room or Zoom" involved online children and their families, or adults in a variety of settings. questionnaires of therapists, some interviews and some The guidelines are being used by paediatricians via the video analysis of sessions.
+COVID-19 prevented or obstructed normal face-to-face psychological therapeutic meetings.
+As a result many therapists switched to online meetings which changed the dynamics of the relationship between therapist and client.
+As the period of lockdowns ended ARC KSS funded a study looking at how therapy would function moving forward.
+The study named "Room or Zoom" involved online questionnaires of therapists, some interviews and some video analysis of sessions.